More-contagious Indian coronavirus variant detected in Clark County

 “We have made tremendous steps in our efforts to stop the pandemic in our community,” Dr. Fermin Leguen, district health officer for the Southern Nevada Health District, said in the news release.
 “However, the identification of another COVID-19 variant is a reminder that while many of us are fully vaccinated and enjoying activities with family and friends again, the pandemic isn’t over, and we must continue to take steps to protect ourselves and other people.”

-Current data suggest that COVID-19 vaccines currently authorized for use offer protection against most variants, the district said.
+Data suggests that COVID-19 vaccines authorized for use offer protection against most variants, the district said.

 According to the district, the following variants of concern have been detected to date in Clark County: 242 cases of the U.K. strain B.1.1.7; five cases of South African strain B.1.351; five cases of California strain B.1.429; and 28 cases of Brazilian strain P.1.